 Thanida Siritan / Shutterstock.com

-If you want to take a bit of a different route that will take you to Pisa’s city center, then start off at Busitalia SITA Nord Autostazione in Florence.
-Hop on board for a very short ride to Pierluigi da Palestrina (only about 3 minutes).
+If you want to take a bit of a different route that will take you to Pisa’s city center, then start at Busitalia SITA Nord Autostazione in Florence.
+Hop on board for a short ride to Pierluigi da Palestrina (only about 3 minutes).
 Once there, switch buses and head to Viale Europa Fr.
 736 — this is the meat of the trip and will take about an hour.
 From there, one last switch to the bus heading to Via Bonanno 113 in downtown Pisa.
 This will set you back about $22 in total.

 Related Resources